-Operational levels of service for swimming pool and caravan park assets include maintenance response times and intervention criteria.
+Operational levels of service for building assets include maintenance response times and intervention criteria.
 It is proposed that future revisions of the Plan formally establish maintenance standards based on required service levels, with this included as an action item in Section 8.
 This will help determine maintenance expenditure requirements and assess the levels of service impacts of differing maintenance funding strategies.